 Keep pruning the new growth (both stems and leaves) whenever needed to keep your bonsai plant pretty!

 At this point, it's a good idea to trim the new growth a lot to make the foliage even more bushy!
+This plant was germinated about 10 months ago, it was 2 meter in height before cutting it down completely.

 Also remember that sometimes it's a good (especially at the beginning), to keep pruning the plant a bit more that what you would think at first.